 “Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel.”

-Was Mary the real mother of Jesus?
+Was Mary, the birth mother of Jesus?

 The translation Birth of God should not make us believe that the Virgin Mary was a mere instrument of God, that she gave birth to Him and nothing else.
-On the contrary, she was truly His mother.
+On the contrary, she was indeed His mother.
 In other words, she was the one who first saw the Christ child, whom she loved and nurtured as a child, which means that she did all the things that bind a child to its mother, thereby developing its soul and forming its personality.

 Where is Mary buried?

 This tomb has been identified in Jerusalem, although it is assumed that Mary died in Ephesus, where she spent many years after Jesus’ ascension.
 Islam speaks of Jesus as the son of a virgin named Maryam.
-The Qur’an considers her the most special woman and mentions the so-called Maryam in two places.
+The Qur’an considers her the most extraordinary woman and mentions the so-called Maryam in two places.

 - Mary is the powerful intercessor before God and the powerful protector of the world.
-She bows down to her Son asking for mercy for those who come to him and whom she protects with her prayers.
+She bows down to her Son, asking for mercy for those who come to him and whom she protects with her prayers.
 Precisely because she is so closely linked to the saving work of her Son, we are not surprised to see, in most icons, how solicitously she bends towards humanity and especially towards the spiritual needs of Christians.